Share the Gospel

 Pray for the People God Places in Your Life

 There is no better place to begin than in prayer.
 Evangelism is first and foremost a work of God.
-God is already at work in the lives of others and he wants to use us.
-God wants to work through us, not just around us.
+God is already at work in the lives of others and He wants to use you.
+God wants to work through you, not just around you.

-We know Jesus wants us to pray about how we can be involved in His work from passages like this:
+Jesus wants you to pray about how you can be involved in His work from passages like this:

 When [Jesus] saw the crowds, He had compassion on them, because they were harassed and helpless, like sheep without a shepherd.
 Then He said to His disciples, “The harvest is plentiful but the workers are few.
 Ask the Lord of the harvest, therefore, to send out workers into His harvest field.”
 (Matthew 9:36-38, New International Version)